-Past keynote presenters include Lecia Books, Outreach Director at the Southern Poverty Law Center, Dr. Lella Gandini, U.S. Liaison for the Dissemination of the Reggio Emilia Approach, and Dr. Stephanie Cox Suarez, Associate Professor and Founder of the Wheelock College Documentation Studio.
+Past keynote presenters include John Nimmo, EdD, assistant professor in Early Childhood Education at the Graduate School of Education at Portland State University, Oregon, Lecia Books, Outreach Director at the Southern Poverty Law Center, Dr. Lella Gandini, U.S. Liaison for the Dissemination of the Reggio Emilia Approach, and Dr. Stephanie Cox Suarez, Associate Professor and Founder of the Wheelock College Documentation Studio.

-We invite educators from all disciplines and grade levels who are interested in learning more about the Reggio Emilia Approach to plan a visit to our school between December and May to engage in an interactive program with our teachers.
+We invite educators from all disciplines and grade levels who are interested in learning more about the Reggio Emilia approach to visit our school to engage in an interactive program with our teachers.
 We have welcomed teachers from around the United States, as well as delegations from Australia, China, Colombia, Haiti, Iceland, Israel, Singapore and Taiwan.
-Typically, visits will include in-class observations, school tour, and opportunity for questions about incorporating the Reggio-inspired philosophy into classroom practice.
+Typically, visits will include in-class observations, a school tour, and an opportunity for questions about incorporating the Reggio-inspired philosophy into classroom practice.
+These visits are free.

 Please contact Gretchen Vice, Dean of Faculty, at email@example.com to make arrangements for your visit or for more information about upcoming workshops and conferences.
 For cross-country or international travel, or for groups larger than 8, we may be able to make special arrangements.

 “Advent is the most authentic teaching environment I have seen.” – Early Education teacher

 “This is the best educational tour I have taken, thorough and relevant.” – Head of School